This was an exhilarating trip with extremely knowledgeable leaders!

 Afternoon: Program Registration.
 After you have your room assignment, come to the Road Scholar table to register with the program staff and get your welcome packet containing your name-tag, up-to-date schedule that reflects any last-minute changes, other important information, and to confirm when and where the Orientation session will take place.
 If you arrive late, please ask for your packet when you check in.

 Dinner: We will transfer to Dixie State University for a delicious banquet dinner featuring a buffet, plus coffee, tea, water.

 Evening: Orientation.
 Returning to the University Inn, the Group Leader will greet everyone and lead introductions.
 We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
-Please remember to bring your National Park Pass, hiking poles if you have them, sturdy walking shoes, a small backpack, sun protection and a refillable water bottle.
 Transportation will be provided primarily by motorcoach, unless otherwise specified.
 Periods in the daily schedule designated as “Free time” and “At leisure” offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
 The Group Leader will be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the day ahead.